mongodb/terraform-provider-mongodbatlas/examples/third-party-integration/datadog/README.md

 * Terraform v0.13
 * A [DataDog](https://www.datadoghq.com/) API Key.
-    * As of 2023/03/27, worth noting that this is *not* an Application Key.
-API Keys can be access via Organization Settings.
+    * As of March 2023, worth noting that this is *not* an Application Key.
+API Keys can be created and accessed via Organization Settings from DataDog UI (not from MongoDB Atlas).
 * A MongoDB Atlas account - provider.mongodbatlas: version = "~> 1.8"

 ## Usage